matadorapp/frankformatter/README.md

 I use test-driven development (TDD) as the software development process.

-I have made left/right and center, but not the last two.
-Incidentally, the test shows that I have not understood width versus padding in the task :-)

 ## Test, and run from target
 ````
 $> mvn clean test